Install and load the rvest package

 The purpose of the frequency-based approach is to count the number of words as they appear in a text file, whether it is a collection of tweets, documents, or interview transcripts.
 This approach aligns with the frequency-coding method (Saldana) and can supplement human coding by revealing the most/least commonly occurring words, which can then be compared across dependent variables.

-3.3.1.1 Case Study: Frequency-Based Analysis of ChatGPT Writing Guidelines in Higher Education
+3.3.1.1 Case Study: Frequency-Based Analysis of GenAI USage Guidelines in Higher Education

 3.3.1.2 Data Source

-The dataset consists of publicly available AI policy texts from 100 universities, sourced from Scribbr’s ChatGPT University Policies page.
-The data has been downloaded and saved as a CSV file for analysis.
+The dataset consists of publicly available AI policy texts from 100 universities(USA), the data has been downloaded and saved as a CSV file for analysis.

 3.3.2 2.3.2 Sample Research Questions

-- RQ1: What are the most frequently mentioned words in university ChatGPT writing usage policies?
+- RQ1: What are the most frequently mentioned words in university GenAI writing usage policies?

-- RQ2: Which keywords reflect common concerns or focal points related to ChatGPT writing usage in academic settings?
+- RQ2: Which keywords reflect common concerns or focal points related to GenAI writing usage in academic settings?

 3.3.3 2.3.3 Analysis